Hales apologises for black make-up photo

 In a statement, the club added: "Alex will be subject to the club's established disciplinary process and has indicated his willingness to participate in the investigation."

-BBC Sport has contacted the England and Wales Cricket Board (ECB) for comment.
+An England and Wales Cricket Board (ECB) spokesperson said: "We strongly condemn any form of discrimination.

+"We have procedures in place to address conduct and allegations of this nature and we will investigate accordingly.
+We want cricket to be an inclusive, welcoming game for everyone."

 On Tuesday, ex-Yorkshire player Rafiq told a Digital, Culture, Media and Sport select committee that former team-mate Gary Ballance used the name 'Kevin' as a "derogatory" term to refer to any player of colour.